Culture in New York's Capital District: Performing arts

 The Capital District is home to many venues for the performing arts, some very old and some very new.
 Some are owned by municipalities or the state, such as the Times Union Center (owned by Albany County), the Palace Theatre (owned by the city of Albany), or the Saratoga Performing Arts Center (SPAC) and the Egg (both owned by the state of New York).

 The Times Union Center is the largest venue, originally called the Knickerbocker Arena.
-It opened on January 30, 1990 with a performance by Frank Sinatra.
+It opened on January 30, 1990, with a performance by Frank Sinatra.
 In 1996, The Grateful Dead released a concert album from their March 1990 performances titled Dozin' at the Knick.
 Some of the venues, such as Proctor's Theatre in Schenectady and the Palace Theatre in Albany are quite old and started off in the days of vaudeville.
 Proctor's and the Palace have evolved into hosting dance, ballet, opera, symphony orchestra, and contemporary music performances such as Proctor's hosting of Mariah Carey's filming of her 1993 Thanksgiving NBC Special.
 The Cohoes Music Hall, the WAMC's Performing Arts Center (The Linda) in Albany, and the Troy Savings Bank Music Hall are three smaller venues also in buildings as old as Proctor's and the Palace.

 The Egg in Albany and SPAC in Saratoga Springs are newer venues for concerts, ballet, and orchestra performances both constructed during Nelson Rockefeller's tenure as governor of New York.
 In addition to outside acts performing in the region, there are local ones as well.
 The Albany Symphony Orchestra performs at the Palace and the Troy Savings Bank Music Hall, among other local venues, and a few outside the region as well.
-The Capital Repertory Theater in Albany and the New York State Theatre Institute (NYSTI) in Troy are local groups with their own performing space.
+The Capital Repertory Theatre in Albany and the New York State Theatre Institute (NYSTI) in Troy are local groups with their own performing space.
 Many local colleges have performing arts spaces as well; one of the newest and most sophisticated is the Experimental Media and Performing Arts Center (EMPAC) at Rensselaer Polytechnic Institute (RPI) in Troy.